 This is a living document where we present our current diversity, equity and inclusion (DEI) principles.
 We have also published a Statement of Accountability to reflect a moment of awakening and transition within our business.

-Campfire Cycling’s mission is empowering all Tucson cyclists and communities by making cycling and bicycle touring more accessible.
+Campfire Cycling’s mission is empowering all Tucson cyclists and communities by making cycling and bikepacking more accessible.
 To serve this mission fully, we must exercise DEI both internally and for all of our customers and the community that we interact with.
-We recognize that cycling and bicycle touring are tools that offer much to the world including affordable and environmentally friendly transportation, health and well being and recreation.
+We recognize that cycling and bikepacking are tools that offer much to the world including affordable and environmentally friendly transportation, health and well being and recreation.
 We are committed to recognizing and addressing the unequal accessibility to bicycles and cycling communities.